Tag: vintage

 Main Street Hartford, Connecticut, 1865.

 The Charter Oak Base Ball Club also scheduled away games, otherwise known as “base ball excursions.”
 In Worcester, Massachusetts, on July 31, 1865, the Oaks were thoroughly defeated by Harvard, 35-13.
 Nevertheless, the Oaks earned a winning record against in-state rivals that season.
 As a result, they were honored as champions of Connecticut and given a miniature wooden bat with inscribed silver emblems by a supporter of the club, J. G. Belden.
-The bat was said to be made from the original Charter Oak tree destroyed in a storm nine years earlier.
+The bat was claimed to be made from the original Charter Oak tree.

 1865 Charter Oak Base Ball Club.